 \section{Introduction}

-The mathematical modeling of asynchronous and irregular sequences of events has long occupied a distinctive role in the machine learning community.
-Temporal point processes comprise the canonical framework for modeling neural dynamics \citep{truccolo2005point, linderman2014discovering}, and serve as the de facto tool for describing a wide range of internet phenomena, including retweeting, posting, and information cascades \citep{zhao2015seismic, cvejoski2020recurrent}.
-Their ability to encode fine-grained temporal structure, together with their capacity to reveal causal interactions between events in an interpretable manner, has made them indispensable not only in neuroscience and social media, but also in finance \citep{ait2015modeling} and epidemiology \cite{chiang2022hawkes}.
-Despite this centrality, the trajectory of foundation models has developed along a different path.
-Large-scale pretraining first emerged in natural language processing, enabled by massive internet corpora, and has only recently been extended to dynamical systems, with recent work addressing ODEs~\citep{dascoli2024odeformer, fim_imputation}, MJPs~\citep{fim_mjp}, SDEs~\citep{fim_sde}, and even specific applications to pharmacology ~\citep{marin2025amortized}.
+The mathematical modeling of asynchronous, irregular event sequences has long occupied a distinctive place in the machine learning community.
+Temporal point processes provide the canonical framework for modeling neural dynamics \citep{truccolo2005point, linderman2014discovering}, and they serve as the de facto tool for describing a wide range of internet phenomena, including retweeting, posting, and information cascades \citep{zhao2015seismic, cvejoski2020recurrent}.
+Their ability to encode fine-grained temporal structure, together with their capacity to reveal causal interactions between events in an interpretable manner, has made them indispensable not only in neuroscience and social media, but also in finance \citep{ait2015modeling} and epidemiology \citep{chiang2022hawkes}.
+Despite this centrality, the development of foundation models has followed a different trajectory.
+Large-scale pretraining first emerged in natural language processing, enabled by massive internet corpora, and has only recently been extended to dynamical systems, with recent work addressing ODEs~\citep{dascoli2024odeformer, mauel2025towards, mauel2026foundation}, MJPs~\citep{fim_mjp}, SDEs~\citep{fim_sde}, and even specific applications in pharmacology~\citep{marin2025amortized}.
 It is therefore ironic that event data --- the very modality underlying the internet activity that made text-based pretraining possible --- has not yet given rise to a corresponding foundation model for point processes.
 The present work takes a first step toward filling this gap by developing a foundation model explicitly designed for temporal point processes.